T of C

 The references make no connection to the quote given here.

-As mentioned, the connection of this passage to the Shao Yi in the Book of Rites might be that this passage is suggesting ways to apply lesser or "smaller rules of demeanour" to playing (and thinking about) the qin.
+As mentioned, the connection of this passage to the Shao Yi in the Book of Rites might be that this passage is suggesting ways to apply lesser or "smaller rules of demeanor" to playing (and thinking about) the qin.

 The passage here is also quoted under 儀式 Yi Shi in Qinshu Daquan Folio X (V/205).
 However, there are some textual differences throughout that passage, the main difference being that the Qinshu Daquan version omits the section discussing 十病 ten flaws.